fleetdm/fleet-gitops/README.md

 ## GitLab setup

 1. Clone the [GitLab repository](https://gitlab.com/fleetdm/fleet-gitops), create your own GitLab repository, and push your clone to your new repo.
-Note that a pipeline will run once and fail because the required variables haven't been added (step 2 and 3).
+Note that a pipeline will run once and fail because the required variables haven't been added (step 2).

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` as masked CI/CD variables.
 Learn how [here](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 Set `FLEET_API_TOKEN` to an API token for an API-only user in Fleet.
 Learn how [here](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user), then, grant it the `GitOps` role via the **Settings** > **Users** page so it can make changes.